Lying on a personal loan application is a bad idea

 Honesty is the best option when applying for a personal loan.
 Beyond the potential criminal charges, it helps ensure you only borrow what you are capable of repaying.
 Lenders have these policies in place to prevent you from overextending your finances.

-There are a few things you can do to strengthen your loan application — even if that means delaying things until you are in a better position.
+There are a few ways you can do to strengthen your loan application — even if that means delaying your application until you are in a better position.

-• Improve your credit: Your credit score is one of the most critical aspects lenders consider.
-A positive payment history, low credit utilization ratio and a strong credit mix are all things you can work on to increase your score.
+- Improve your credit: Your credit score is one of the most critical aspects lenders consider.
+A positive payment history, low credit utilization ratio and a strong credit mix are parts of your credit score you can work on to increase your score.

 If these aren’t accessible, you may want to consider a personal loan alternative.
-There are bad credit loans as well as credit cards that may be easier to qualify for.
+There are bad credit loans and credit cards that may be easier to qualify for.
 And while these may not have the best terms, they can bridge gaps in your budget while you work on strengthening your overall financial situation.